AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 `NIOHTTP1` handler sits in front of our handler in the channel pipeline.
 It converts (parses) the HTTP bytes into a sequence of the HTTP enum values.

-As a temporary measure, lets return some "Hello World" data to the browser, add this to the .head section of the switch (below the `print`):
+As a temporary measure, let's return some "Hello World" data to the browser, add this to the .head section of the switch (below the `print`):

 ```swift